mflood/apartment_data_merger/README.md

 > This is my submission for the Digible Coding Challenge

 ## Overview

-Processes apartment data from two disparate data sources and merges the data together.
+Processes apartment data from two disparate data sources and merges the data together:

+* Create ETL to import data from two different sources
+* Create data model to store data
+* Create logic using heuristics to join the disparate data
+* run reports
+* Tests

 ## Download Data